Available to good homes, a few Echo Valley Farm animals for sale

 And one more detail to share-- our little ones do not have horns.
 Horns are cool, but we've chosen to go for a horn-free herd.
-Our buck is naturally polled and many of our mommas are as well, so we encourage folks to only buy our goats if they have goats in residence already sans horns-- makes for a more fair competetion in the head butting championships.
+Our vet dehorns our newborns with a mild sedative in the first few weeks so all our goats are sans horns.
+We encourage folks who have goats already to only add ours if their goats are also free of horns-- makes for a more fair competetion in the head butting championships.

 Below are our prices and who's available for sale:

 $400, A little goat family, Thelma, daughter and wether son